-Fairy Stream Mui Ne is free to enter!
+The Mui Ne Fairy Stream is free to enter!

 Taking a trip to Mui Ne Fishing Village is a nice little excursion that you can make if you want to see local fishermen going about their work, as well as lots of colourful little fishing boats bobbing around in the ocean.

-The Red Dunes of Mui Ne are one of the most famous Mui Ne attractions and it isn’t hard to see why.
+The Red Dunes in Mui Ne are one of the most famous Mui Ne attractions and it isn’t hard to see why.

 Red sand and gorgeous sunsets make this a beautiful spot to photograph, and you will find people of all ages enjoying a spot of sand-sledding here – I didn’t try and I really wish I had done!